Kotlin/kotlin-interactive-shell/README.md

 # Spark 1.x
 By default `KShell` don't need a configuration file, but if you want to try Spark you need to enable plugin.
 It can be done by passing system property `config.path` to JVM.
-Example of Spark 1.x plugin configuration you may found in `$SPARKLIN_HOME/conf/spark1x.properties`.
+Example of Spark 1.x plugin configuration you may find in `$SPARKLIN_HOME/conf/spark1x.properties`.
 Of course you could create `.kshell` file in your home directory but using separate files for various environment is highly recommended.
 Please set appropriate `SPARK_HOME` variable in the file `bin/sparklin-spark1x.sh`.